ReactiveHTML/rimmel/README.md

 Best suited for cases when flexibility is preferred over raw performance.

 You can create and use your custom sinks to have fine-grained control over the rendering of particular pieces of data (E.G.: Data Collections, generic vector graphics to map or render on SVG or canvas, 3D models to translate to WebGL)

+### Custom Sinks
+Do you have any more specific way to display your data?
+You can create and use your own custom sinks.
+They are the opposite of Event Mappers, in that they take a stream of data and render in on the page the way you like.

 ### Examples: